DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Stolen Gem.md

     <p><strong><em>Regeneration.</em></strong> Ludmilla regains 10 hit points at the start of her turn if she has at least 1 hit point and isn’t in sunlight or running water.
 If she takes radiant damage or damage from holy water, this trait doesn't function at the start of her next turn.</p>
     <p><strong><em>Spider Climb.</em></strong> Ludmilla can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.</p>
     <p><strong><em>Sunlight Hypersensitivity.</em></strong> While in sunlight, Ludmilla takes 20 radiant damage at the start of her turn, and she has disadvantage on attack rolls and ability checks.</p>
     <p><strong><em>Form of Mist.</em></strong> When Ludmilla is reduced to 0 hit points, her statistics are instantly replaced by the statistics of her second form.
-Her initiative count doesn't change.</p>
+Her initiative count doesn't change.
+Excess damage doesn't carry over to her new form, but she retains any conditions she had in her previous form.</p>
     <h3>Actions</h3>
     <p><strong><em>Grease.</em></strong> Ludmilla casts <em>grease</em> in a 20-foot-square area.</p>
     <p><strong><em>Command.</em></strong> Ludmilla casts <em>command</em> (DC 15), targeting up to two creatures with the same command.
 If she is within 10 feet of all targets, she can speak a command of up to three words, rather than one.</p>